bzerves/MS5GS/README.md

 - Software automation
 - And more

-Contact me for more information via email at josh@lambertmail.xyz.
+Contact me for more information on my personal website here: [https://joshlambert.xyz/contact/](https://joshlambert.xyz/contact/).